modakshantanu/commpiler/README.md

 The instruction set is based off of ARM, but with some simplifications.
 Importantly, division and modulo are separate instructions to simplify the code generation.
 Also, all memory addresses store 32-bit integers, so there is no notion of word alignment vs byte alignment.
 PC increments by +1 instead of +4.

 The flags C and V are not fully implemented as they were not needed in code generation.
 The syntax for conditional instructions is also a bit different.

+## Example

+There is no proper example folder, but abc.txt shows a program that finds the first prime above n. out.txt shows its assembly.